Code Monkeys

-Code Monkeys is an American adult animated television program by Adam de la Peña.
+Code Monkeys is an American adult animated sitcom by Adam de la Peña.
 Set in the early 1980s, it follows the adventures of fictional video game company GameaVision.
-The show ran for two seasons, from 2007 to 2008, on G4 and G4 Canada.
+The show ran for two seasons, from 2007 to 2008, on G4.

 Plot

 The plot of Code Monkeys revolves around the fictitious video game company GameaVision (a play on companies like Activision and Intellivision) and its eccentric employees, mainly the slacker Dave and his high-strung friend Jerry.
 The entire series takes place in the Silicon Valley city of Sunnyvale, California during the 1980s.
 Code Monkeys relies on crude humor and stoner comedy to convey the numerous references to video games, past and present, but mostly games from the 8-bit era.
 This also extends to cameos from well known video game developers, who appear in the show pitching their ideas to GameaVision for the games that would later make them famous, usually to be rejected, insulted, and sometimes injured or killed off.